 Bradley University offers a broad menu of need-based grants, merit scholarships, and special criteria awards.
 While each program may have unique selection and renewal requirements, the following eligibility criteria apply universally:

 - With the exception of the Achiever Scholarship, all Bradley undergraduate financial assistance programs require continuous full-time enrollment (12 or more hours per semester) through the third week of each regular semester.

 - All Bradley University undergraduate financial assistance programs are limited to the first Bachelor's degree.
 Students in graduate or 2nd degree undergraduate programs are not eligible for these programs.

-- With the exception of summer school, Bradley-directed off-campus programs, and approved Leaves-of-Absences, eligibility for Bradley-funded undergraduate grants and scholarships requires continuous enrollment at Bradley University .
-Students who reenter the university as classified readmits do not retain their previous eligibility for Bradley grants and scholarships.
+- With the exception of summer school, Bradley-directed off-campus programs, and approved Leaves-of-Absences, eligibility for Bradley-funded undergraduate grants and scholarships generally requires continuous enrollment at Bradley University.
+Students who reenter the university as classified readmits do not automatically receive their previous eligibility for Bradley grants and scholarships.
 However, reinstatement may be granted on appeal.

 - Bradley undergraduate grants and scholarships are not available during summer sessions, January, or May Interim enrollment periods.